LukasDavidSchwarz/scaling-kanban-prototype/Readme.md

 ## How to run
+0. Install docker.
 1. Clone the repository.
-2. Run `run-demo.sh`.
-This starts all services and 2 backend instances, feel free edit the file to use a higher number of backend instances (change `backend=2` to `backend=6` for example).
+2. Run the `run-demo.sh` bash file.
+This starts all services including 2 backend instances, edit the file to use a higher number of backend instances (change `backend=2` to `backend=6` for example).
 3. Open http://localhost:3500 and select a board.
 4. Open the board in multiple tabs and make changes to the board.
 The changes should be synchronized between all tabs.
 5. The backend logs (`docker compose logs backend -f`) should indicate that multiple backends are serving clients.